aprilmintacpineda/inferno-fluxible/README.md

 });
 ```

-In the case above, only `user` would be saved and the rest wouldn't be saved.
+In the case above, only `user` will be saved and the rest will not be saved.

 ### Connect your components to the store